hyosung11/Launch-School/Courses/journal.md

 10:54 I still don't like the `Animal Shelter` problem.
 Ugh.

 11:48 Still gaps in my knowledge and lack of precision in my explanations.

+13:18 I've been reviewing the quizzes and am now going to the gym.